 “As a design Studio we set out to investigate the ‘place of art’ – asking in what form of place and space should, or could, art be held, staged or created, today, and specifically in Brighton?
 The project arises from observation that the City of Brighton is without a major venue for contemporary art.
 For a city that has a vibrant art based culture this is surprising.
-Our work responds to this situation in exploring different, diverse ways through which places of art might be evolved and established.
-The exhibition is the culmination of work that began last October, in collaboration with ONCA.”
+Our work responds to this situation in exploring different, diverse ways through which places of art might be evolved and established.”

 For ONCA this is part of initiating a larger, more inclusive, on-going public conversation with Brighton, about the place and purpose of art.
 This exhibition is a celebration and show case of the project outcomes to date, and marks part 1 in a continuing series of collaborations with Studio 14.

 We would like to thank Studio 14, Stephen Ryan, Jack Wates and all of the students involved for their time and commitment to the project.

 Read more about the project on the University of Brighton Architecture & Interior Architecture blog.